narkinsbuilders/narkins-builders-new/BLOG-EDITING-GUIDE.md

 # Blog Editing Guide

 This project supports dual editing modes for blog posts to accommodate both technical and non-technical team members.
+The system automatically detects the editing mode based on the `editingMode` field in each post's frontmatter.

 ## For Non-Technical Team (TinaCMS Visual Editor)